brianspiering/quotes_from_others/README.md

 "There is no amount of work you could do today that will offset the progress you could have made in a properly structured week."
 — Chris Sommer

+“I’m no genius, but I’m smart in spots and I stay around those spots.”
+— Watson, Sr

 "For every complex problem there is an answer that is clear, simple, and wrong."
 — H. L. Mencken

+"There is more truth in the lightning that defines our path a handful of times in our life than in all of the ordinary light combined."
+— Todd Skinner

+“Maybe we have to break everything to make something better out of ourselves.”
+— Chuck Palahniuk

 "Plan in decades.
 Think in years.
 Work in months.
 Live in days."
 — Nic Haralambous